cfpb/design-system/docs/pages/iconography.md

   ### Icon artboard

-  Icons were designed to align with the vertical footprint of Avenir Next.
-Avenir Next text that is set to a font size of 16px has a rendered height of 19px (this includes descenders, ascenders, and white space).
-To account for this additional white space, we set the icon artboards (in Illustrator) to 19px (h).
+  Because our icons typically appear beside text we designed our icon artboards (in Illustrator) to match the vertical footprint of Avenir Next.
+Avenir Next text set to a font size of 16px has a rendered height of 19px.
+To account for the additional white space, we set the icon artboards to 19px (h).

   ![Diagram of illustrator artboard icon grid](/design-system/images/uploads/icon_artboard.png)